-I'm A Celebrity: Matt Hancock seen in jungle uniform for first time
+Matt Hancock says I'm A Celebrity survival is political metaphor

 He said appearing on the ITV show was a chance for people to see the "human side of the guy behind the podium".

-A newly-released portrait shows Hancock in his jungle uniform.
+A newly-released picture shows Hancock in his jungle uniform.

-His entrance to camp was teased on Tuesday's episode, and he will join new-entrant Seann Walsh on the show from Wednesday night.
+His entrance to camp was teased on Tuesday's episode, and he will join fellow new entrant Seann Walsh on the show from Wednesday night.

-They will join singer Boy George, DJ Chris Moyles, rugby player Mike Tindall and actress Sue Cleaver in the latest series.
+Other celebrities including singer Boy George, DJ Chris Moyles, rugby player Mike Tindall and actress Sue Cleaver are already in the camp, in New South Wales, Australia.

 Hancock's entrance was teased by co-hosts Ant McPartlin and Declan Donnelly during Tuesday night's episode.